ColeLab/ColeAnticevicNetPartition/README.md

 - [LoadParcellatedDataInMatlab_Example.m](LoadParcellatedDataInMatlab_Example.m) - Example of how to parcellate CIFTI fMRI data and load it into MATLAB
 - [LoadParcellatedDataInMatlab_Example_cortexonly.m](LoadParcellatedDataInMatlab_Example_cortexonly.m) - Example of how to parcellate CIFTI fMRI data and load it into MATLAB, using cortical parcels only (no subcortical parcels)
 - network_labelfile.txt - The labels for each network, along with color information (RGBA value).
-- parcel_network_assignments.mat - A vector of numbers, one per parcel, indicating which network that parcel was assigned to in the network partition (in MATLAB format).
+- cortex_parcel_network_assignments.mat - A vector of numbers, one per parcel, indicating which network that parcel was assigned to in the network partition (in MATLAB format).
 (Parcel order: L first, R second.)
-- parcel_network_assignments.txt - Same as the previous file, but in text format.
+- cortex_parcel_network_assignments.txt - Same as the previous file, but in text format.
 - Q1-Q6_RelatedParcellation210.L.CorticalAreas_dil_Black.32k_fs_LR.border - The left-hemisphere borders of the Glasser parcels
 - Q1-Q6_RelatedParcellation210.R.CorticalAreas_dil_Black.32k_fs_LR.border - The right-hemisphere borders of the Glasser parcels
 - README.md - This file